coleifer/peewee/docs/peewee/api.rst

         The ``rows`` parameter must be an iterable that yields dictionaries or tuples, where the ordering of the tuple values corresponds to the fields specified in the ``fields`` argument.
-As with :py:meth:`~Model.insert`, fields that are not specified in the dictionary will use their default value, if one exists.
+As with :meth:`~Model.insert`, fields that are not specified in the dictionary will use their default value, if one exists.

         .. note::